KSU POLICY ON SERVICE DOGS ON CAMPUS

 3.3.2 All service animals must have all veterinarian recommended vaccinations to maintain the animal's health and prevent contagious diseases.
 Documentation of vaccinations is due prior to the beginning of the contract period.
 If the approval is obtained after the contract period has begun, documentation of vaccinations will be required prior to the service animal entering the residential facility after approval has been granted.
 The Department of University Housing reserves the right to request an updated verification at any time during the animal's residency.

 3.3.3 If state or local licenses are required for the service animal, they must be obtained and kept current in compliance with the local jurisdiction (i.e., dog license) requirements.
-The Office of Disabled Student Support Services and Department of Residence Life reserves the right to request proof of licensing at any time during the animal's residency.
+The Office of Student Disability Services and Department of Residence Life reserves the right to request proof of licensing at any time during the animal's residency.

 3.3.4 All service animals, if taken outside the private residential area, must wear identification tags with contact information and if applicable, vaccination information.